Death of Sujith Wilson

 Sujith Wilson (7 October 2017 – 26 October 2019) was a two-year-old who died on 26 October 2019 after falling into an abandoned deep bore well by his house in Nadukattupatti, a village near Trichy (a town in the Indian state of Tamil Nadu).
 He fell into the borewell on 25 October 2019 at around 5:45 pm while his mother was attending his elder brother.
-The rescue operations commenced on 25 October 2019 around 8:00 pm and went in full swing continuously for more than 80 hours.
+The rescue operations commenced on 25 October 2019 around 8:00 pm, and continued for more than 80 hours.
 The rescue operation was affected by rain.
 The operations to rescue Sujith went viral across the country as prayers were conducted for the rescue operations of the boy.
 Around 2:00 am, 30 October 2019 officials confirmed the death of the boy, and the last rites were held six hours later.
 Following and the sensitive and tragic aspect of the two year boy's incident, politicians and celebrities across India paid tribute and offered their condolences for Sujith Wilson.